• Skip to primary navigation

 Can I use olive oil to make mayo?

 While you can make mayo using olive oil, the taste of the oil might be too strong.
-If you chose to use olive oil instead, pick a light one and avoid extra virgin olive oil.
+If you choose to use olive oil instead, pick a light one and avoid extra virgin olive oil.

 Can I use a stand mixer instead of an immersion blender?